- How do I submit my Transfer Edge enrollment form?

 During Summer Session, 6-8 units per 6-week session is considered a full load.
 Each 6-week session moves very quickly so you will want to be sure not to overextend your commitments.

 To ensure that you are adequately prepared for the course(s) that you enroll in, and that you are not duplicating credits you have already completed at the school you are transferring from, we recommend you attend your school-specific summer advising program.
 You will receive information about these sessions directly from the school to which you have been accepted.
+If you plan to enroll in Session I, you will likely need to reach out to your department earlier than your summer advising program which won’t happen until halfway through the summer.
+Inform the department counseling unit that you intend to enroll in Summer Session I which has a start date of June 24.

 Our team at Summer Session is unable to provide academic advising, but would be pleased to help connect you to your academic department and relevant websites.